Our Board of Trustees

 As CEO of Worldwide Cancer Research, Helen leads a small charity with immense ambition – to end cancer by starting new cures worldwide.
 This is only possible thanks to the Curestarter community of supporters who donate so kindly and generously.

 In her spare time, Helen is a keen veg-grower, avid Yorkshire Tea drinker and took up watercolour painting during lockdown.
-At weekends she can be found running up and down hills, and last year she raced two marathons in a week to raise funds for Worldwide Cancer Research.
+At weekends she can be found running up and down hills, and previously raced two marathons in a week to raise funds for Worldwide Cancer Research.

 Dr Rippon tweets @drhelenrippon.